De Soto-area man allegedly threatens another man with gun

 Dunman allegedly admitted to being involved in the altercation with the other man.
 Deputies also found the gun Dunman allegedly pointed at the other man in Dunman’s home, according to the report.

 Dunman and the other man knew each other and had been involved in past incidents.
-Deputies arrested Dunman about 15 minutes after the apparent road-rage incident, the probable-cause statement said.
+Deputies arrested Dunman about 15 minutes after the encounter, the probable-cause statement said.